aruspex/test42cc/README.md

-42-test template
+42-test project
 ===========================

-A Django 1.6+ project template
+A Django 1.6+ project

 Use fortytwo_test_task.settings when deploying with getbarista.com